terra-money/docs/docs/validator/faq.md

 Once a validator is created and registered, Luna holders can delegate Luna to them, effectively adding stake to its pool.
 The total stake of a validator is the total of their self-bonded Luna plus the Luna bonded by external delegators.

 **Only the top 130 validators are considered active or *bonded validators***.
-If a validator's total stake dips below the top 130, the validator loses its validator privileges and no longer serves as part of the active set, entering into **unbonding mode** and eventually becoming **unbonded**.
+If a validator's total stake dips below the top 130, the validator loses its validator privileges and no longer serves as part of the active set, entering into **unbonding mode** and eventually becoming **unbonded**, or inactive.

 ## Validator keys and states